What Is Boreout? Exploring the Signs, Symptoms, and Solutions

 What to Do When You’re Feeling Bored at Work

-Are you avoiding work because it lacks meaning?
+Are you avoiding work because it no longer holds meaning?

-Recognizing boreout at work is the first step.
+Recognizing boreout at work for what it is—not laziness, but legitimate under-stimulation—is the critical first step.

 Read More: 10 Insanely Productive Habits That Will Transform Your Life